 Property Division - Married Spouses

 Division of property between married spouses has been governed by provincial legislation going back to 1978.
-After this inception for 40 years the Matrimonial Property Act governed property division for separating married spouses between January 1, 1979 to December 31, 2019.
+After the inception of legislated property rights solely for married spouses for the next 40 years the Matrimonial Property Act governed property division.

-Property Division – Married SpousesOn January 1, 2020 the Family Property Act was then enacted so that property division between married and adult interdependent partners (“common law” partners) are now governed by the same provincial legislation.
+Property Division – Married SpousesOn January 1, 2020, the Family Property Act was then enacted so that property division between married and unmarried partners referred to as "adult interdependent partners" is now governed by the same provincial legislation.
+It should be noted that the Matrimonial Property Act does still apply for those married spouses who separated prior to January 1, 2020.

-There are specific provisions in the Family Property Act that differ from that of the Matrimonial Property Act, so it is important that clients understand this if they were previously aware of the Matrimonial Property Act.
+There are specific provisions in the Family Property Act that differ from that of the Matrimonial Property Act, so it is important that individuals understand this if they were previously aware of the rights and obligations under the Matrimonial Property Act.

 Calgary Family Central Law Firm